bitspittle/limp/README.md

 #### Pre-parsing expressions

 Although evaluators handle parsing for you, it's trivial to parse a limp expression on your own.

-Just use the `Expr.parse` method:
+Use the `Expr.parse` method:

 ```kotlin
 val compiled = Expr.parse("+ 1 2")